salogel42/Paddle-Ball-Processing-JS/README.md

 Use all your knowledge of ProcessingJS to get the ball to bounce when it hits the paddle!

 ### Clean it up!
 Again, clean up your code!
-No need to get it checked this time, you know the drill :)
+Use the bullets above to check if your code is clean, and again, get one of the instructors to check it over before moving on.

 ## Lose condition